MDAnalysis/MDAnalysis.github.io/_posts/2023-09-22-licensing-update.md

 We understand that license changes are a complex subject that can have a large impact on how users and developers may interact with the MDAnalysis library.
 Should you have any concerns, questions, or comments, we urge you to get in touch with the core developer team.
-You can do so over our [public forums[({% link index.md %}#participating) or privately by emailing *licensing@mdanalysis.org*.
+You can do so over our [public forums]({% link index.md %}#participating) or privately by emailing *licensing@mdanalysis.org*.

 ## Definitions

 ### package license

 The license under which the MDAnalysis library is packaged and released.
-This may be different from the but still compatible with the [source code license](#source-code-license).
+This may be different from but still compatible with the [source code license](#source-code-license).

 ### source code license